What is a CSA?

 We have 2 pick up locations this year, plus home delivery, all on Wednesdays.
-You can pick up either at our Farm Stand in Forest or in Lynchburg near Randolph College, both on Wednesday.
-The on-farm pick up is more flexible, Wednesday from 2-7 pm, and the Lynchburg pick-up is Wednesday from 4:30-5:30 pm.
+You can pick up either at our Farm Stand in Forest or in Lynchburg near Randolph College.
+The Forest pick up is more flexible, Wednesday from 3-6 pm, and the Lynchburg pick-up is Wednesday from 4:30-5:30 pm.
 For Lynchburg pickup only, there is also a $5/week delivery option if you forget or can’t make it.

 What if I can’t pick up my share one week?

 What is in the share?

 We have many options for add-ons this year, but the base CSA is our vegetable share that includes over 50 unique items over the course of the season.
 Most weekly shares will include one of each of the following:

 - 1 herb bunch